Getting the most out of a benefit program, especially

 employees.
 Innovative benefit packages are often what distinguishes

-for as much as one-third of payroll costs, there are still many opportunities
+much as one-third of payroll costs, there are still many opportunities

 to provide current benefits more efficiently and to provide attractive

 benefit packages that appeal to employees without greatly increasing

 payroll costs.
 For instance, benefits such as group and payroll deduction

 Benefit programs are most effective in attracting, motivating,

 and retaining employees if they are part of a complete compensation

 strategy targeted for the employer's workforce.
 Employers should determine

 what they can afford to spend on benefits and what components they

 need to accomplish the specific goals of their compensation strategy.